-- Conduct an ongoing and regular program of consultation with all stakeholders and include representative groups - workers and employers, as well as employees and key government officials; - ◆ Identify key values in the Strategic Plan and model these values in the Directors' governance process; and - Monitor the respect for the espoused values on an ongoing basis, and conduct an annual values audit as part of the strategic planning process to ensure the values are appropriate and practiced.
+- conduct an ongoing and regular program of consultation with all stakeholders and include representative groups - workers and employers, as well as employees and key government officials; - identify key values in the Strategic Plan and model these values in the Directors' governance process; and - monitor the respect for the espoused values on an ongoing basis, and conduct an annual values audit as part of the strategic planning process to ensure the values are appropriate and practiced.

-4. Establish WSCB Board of Directors' Structure and Process
+4. Establish Board of Directors' Structure and Process

-The current composition of the Board of Directors is established as the result of the Workers' Safety and Compensation Act.
-The Board of Directors is comprised of seven to nine members, one of whom sits as the Chair.
-There must be no fewer than four and no more than six voting members consisting of equal representation from employers and workers.
-The Chair and the Vice Chair are members of the Board of Directors.
+The current composition of the Board of Directors is established by the Workers' Safety and Compensation Act.
+The Board of Directors is comprised of seven to nine members, one who sits as the Chair and one who sits as a Vice Chair.

+There must be no fewer than two and no more than three members representative of workers and no fewer than two and no more than three members representative of employers.
+The Chair and members representative of workers and employers are voting members.

 The Vice Chair is non-voting unless they are required to act as the Chair.
-The President/CEO also sits on the Board of Directors as a non-voting member.
+The President also sits on the Board of Directors as a non-voting member.

-The effectiveness of the Board of Directors influences the effectiveness of WSCB as a whole.
+The effectiveness of the Board of Directors influences the effectiveness of the board as a whole.
 The Directors must have an effective structure and process to ensure that business proceeds in a timely and efficient manner.